sxxb/nightingale-bowden-portal/README.md

 ## To Do:

 - handle alerts => display either no alert or most recent alert only. may require...
-- [automatic timestamping](https://docs.astro.build/en/recipes/modified-time/) <= is this working, or is it going to update 'lastModified' for every file on every commit?
+- [automatic timestamping](https://docs.astro.build/en/recipes/modified-time/) <= this updates every commit for all files (due to build workflow perhaps?) need to review
 - [manage tags across all collections for one single tag page](https://stackoverflow.com/questions/77525579/how-to-retrieve-all-content-with-getcollection)
 - replace images (host locally)
-- tweak styling, particularly for mobile
+- ~~tweak styling, particularly for mobile~~
 - add content with feedback from community
 - back button on articles (not playing nicely with base url requirement)
 - add to schema: option for 'old' notices/alerts/events (greyed out but still visible)
--